How to Sort Videos by Size on iPhone and Find the Largest Ones

 • Users looking to see the largest videos on their iPhone can utilize the ‘Albums‘ feature, which groups videos together, but this still does not offer size-based sorting.

-• For a more detailed view of storage usage, including video file sizes, users can navigate to ‘Settings’ > ‘General’ > ‘iPhone Storage’.
-This section provides an overview of storage consumption, though it does not specifically sort videos by size.
+• For a more detailed view of storage usage, users can navigate to ‘Settings’ > ‘General’ > ‘iPhone Storage’.
+This section provides an overview of storage consumption, though it does not specifically show videos by size.

 So as you see iOS still does not offer a direct feature to sort videos by size on iPhone.
-However, there are different workarounds to this issue, though they all boil down to third-party options.
+However, there are different workarounds to this issue, though most of them boil down to third-party options.

 Workarounds to Identify Large Videos on iPhone